List of Dragonriders of Pern characters: Lessa

 Lessa's most notable achievement is her rediscovery that dragons can travel between times as well as places.
 She makes daring use of this skill to make a single jump back 400 Turns into the past in a search for help to fight Thread in her time.
 F'lar believes she has jumped to her death and is left in despair in the present, but Lessa succeeds in persuading the dragonriders at the end of the Eighth Pass to travel with her to the future.
 These "Oldtimers" and the riders of Lessa's time resume the battle against Thread's menace to life on Pern.
 Several of these Oldtimers later become an additional threat to Lessa's and F'lar's quest to help Pern survive the present Pass.

 Lessa is at first a seemingly unsociable and cynical personality because of the abuse she endured after Fax's conquest of Ruatha.
 She grows and matures during the course of the books into one of Pern's greatest leaders and a loving mate to F'lar.
 Her short temper does become famous on Pern and she continues to use her strong psychic ability to influence other people's moods and perceptions.
-Lessa is one of the few on Pern who can speak to all of the dragons.
+Lessa is one of the few on Pern who can speak to all the dragons.

-Lessa is described as petite, almost childlike, in figure with long, thick black hair.
+Lessa is described as petite, almost childlike, with long, thick black hair.
 Her queen Ramoth is the largest dragon on the planet.

 F'lessan is her only child.
-Lessa almost dies in childbirth and additional pregnancies are assessed as too risky.
-This leaves Lessa somewhat bitter and she regrets in one book that she was not like Kylara, another Weyrwoman known for promiscuity, who bore several children but wanted none of them.
+Lessa almost dies in childbirth, and additional pregnancies are assessed as too risky.
+This leaves Lessa somewhat bitter, and she regrets in one book that she was not like Kylara, a Weyrwoman known for promiscuity, who bore several children but wanted none of them.

-The Skies of Pern states that Lessa left F'lessan's care to his fostermother and never paid much attention to him.
+The Skies of Pern states that Lessa left F'lessan's care to his foster mother and never paid much attention to him.
 Manora replies this was expected, since she was Weyrwoman and had other duties.